Fliplet/fliplet-cli/docs/components/Interface.md

 Your component interface can be reopened if the component output is clicked via the screen preview by the Fliplet Studio user.
 Once the interface is reopened, you're responsible for reading the previously saved settings and repopulate your interface.

-Data for the interface can be retrieved using the `Fliplet.Widget.getData` of `fliplet-core` as follows:
+Data for the interface can be retrieved using the `Fliplet.Widget.getData` method from `fliplet-core` as follows:

 ```js
 var data = Fliplet.Widget.getData();